Order of Bards, Ovates and Druids: Leadership

+These senior positions within the Order are not democratically elected by the Order as a whole; rather the present officeholder chooses their successor, which is followed by a period of training, overseen by the present officeholder.
+Burke underwent two years of training with Carr-Gomm before taking up the office of Chosen Chief.

+Media

 The Order possesses an online presence regarding Druidic teachings.
 OBOD has an online library which carries articles on different aspects of Druidry and topics which would be of interest to Druids, including serious scholarly work such as The Mount Haemus Lectures.
 There is a regular podcast which is advertised through the Order's Facebook page called Druidcast which features music, lectures and an introduction by musician Dave Smith aka.
 Damh the Bard, this has now reached episode 158 after many years of broadcasting.
 Subjects cover not just Druidry but a wide spectrum of paganism as well as bardic performances.
 The Order also broadcasts a weekly podcast, Tea With A Druid, which has currently reached 126 episodes.
 Each episode consists of a story followed by a brief meditation, led by a different member of OBOD each week.

+Quarterly journals are also published by members in various parts of the world: Dryade for Dutch-speaking members, Menhir in French, Druidenstein in German, Il Calderone in Italian, Ophiusa in Portuguese and two regional English-language magazines—SerpentStar in Australasia and Druid in North America.